Lycan-DK/cowin-booking-email-sender/readme.md

         "below_age": 30, // Below age like 30 60 90.
         "dose": 1,  // which dose are you looking to get 1st(value 1) or 2nd (value 2)
-        "dnd_email_minutes": 10, // after getting 1 email alert send another email alert after `n` number of minutes "check_for_session_after_minutes": 1 // check for available session after every `n` number of minutes }
+        "dnd_email_minutes": 10, // after getting 1 email alert send another email alert after `n` number of minutes "check_for_session_after_seconds": 1 // check for available session after every `n` number of seconds }
     ```
 5. run command : `npm test` or can also run command : `node index.js`